Skip to Content

 The Simple Secrets To Pruning Tomato Plants

-When it comes pruning tomato plants, there are three critical areas that need to be addressed.
+When it comes to pruning tomato plants, there are three critical areas that need to be addressed.
 The bottom of the plant, the mid-section, and of course, the top.
 Each of these three areas requires a bit of a different approach when pruning.
 Let’s start with the bottom and work our way to the top!

 Pruning The Bottom Of Tomato Plants – Why Pruning Up Is Important!